dfisac/dfisac.github.io/README.md

 ## (Pre)Prints

- - Word-length curve counting on the once-punctured torus (with Mingkun Liu),
+ - Word-length curve counting on the once-punctured torus (with <a href="https://math.uni.lu/liu/"> Mingkun Liu </a>),
  - Basmajian's inequality (with <a href="https://mat.uab.cat/~fbalacheff/"> Florent Balacheff </a>).

 ## Talks